 Step 1: Setting up Cloud Adapter

 To set up cloud storage for your IP camera, you’ll first need to set up the Cloud Adapter.
-To do so follow the below steps:
+To do this, just follow the steps below:

-- Check that you have the latest version of the Videoloft app and log in with the credentials you created for your subscriber.
+- Most people set up the Cloud Adapter via the Videoloft website, but you can also use the Videoloft app.
+If you’re using the app, then check that you have the latest version and log in with the credentials you created for your customer

 - Ensure that the IP cameras are connected to power and network

 - Connect the Cloud Adapter to the network and then power

 - Tap ‘Install Cloud Adapter’ on the main menu to begin the installation process, then enter the Cloud ID when prompted.

 - When the Cloud Adapter is discovered, it will be linked with the account you are using to set it up.

 - Tap ‘Continue’ to proceed with the installation and scan the network for compatible cameras

 Step 2: Discovering and selecting IP cameras

 Once you have entered the Cloud ID, you’ll be taken to the installation type screen.